demee/9to5programming/about.markdown

 permalink: "/about/"

 ---
-All content of this website is my own sweat, whining, tears, dreams, and hopes.
+All content of this website is my own sweat, whining, tears, dreams, and hopes about the life of a full-time programmer I am.